 5 Reasons We Need Foreign Aid

 Foreign aid saves lives.
-The Administration has proposed steep cuts —as much as 31%— to poverty-focused international assistance.
+The administration has proposed steep cuts in the past—as much as 31%—to poverty-focused international assistance.
 This assistance is only 1% of our nation’s budget, yet it does a world of good.

 Foreign aid helps fight AIDS and other diseases like Ebola.
 It is used to respond to disasters in some of the world’s poorest countries.
 Refugee assistance gives hope to the world’s displaced.
 Food aid is reaching the vulnerable in South Sudan and other countries affected by a hunger crisis.
 International assistance feeds, educates and keeps children healthy.